alexmorozov/blog/content/when-you-shouldnt-use-django-admin.md

 Tags: django, python, admin

-In case you've thought I detest `django.contrib.admin` &mdash; by no means.
+In case you've thought I detest `django.contrib.admin` -- by no means.
 Actually it's one of the Django's greatest features, I really love it.
 In most cases.